poldap/clock_sync_and_range/README.md

 To execute our code, you will need to be familiar with Jupyter notebooks running Python code.
 For that, you can refer to any of the several freely available tutorials, like [this one](https://codingthesmartway.com/getting-started-with-jupyter-notebook-for-python/).
 After installation of the required packages, navigate to the folder where this repository has been cloned and execute jupyter notebook to launch the Jupyter notebook server ihttps://codingthesmartway.com/getting-started-with-jupyter-notebook-for-python/n that folder.
 Then, a simple click to any of the *.ipynb files listed in the Jupyter notebook website loads it on a new tab, where controls for running our code are available.

 In the following, we go through the different notebooks included and explain what each of them contains. **YOU DO NOT NEED TO RUN THE JUPYTER NOTEBOOKS IN A SPECIFIC ORDER**.
 Each notebook automatically imports all the required dependencies.
 In particular, if you are interested in the numerical results, i.e. plots in our papaer we suggest to directly look at [empirical_results.ipynb](#empirical_results).
 If you are interested in the set-up used to simulate an ideal physical system of two nodes that operate following the protocol described in Fig.1. and Section II.
-A of (ourpaper), look at  Simulated nodes.ipynb.
+A of (ourpaper), look at [Simulated nodes.ipynb](#Simulated_nodes)

 ### Imports and library of basic functions.ipynb
 In this notebook we provide the basic imports and self-defined functions needed for the implementation of the different concepts and results considered in our paper [[1]](#ourpaper).

 ### estimation_strategies_with_examples.ipynb
-In this notebook we implement our reference estimation strategies: (see Section IV.B of our paper [[1]] (#ourpaper)) and showcase them by simple examples.
+In this notebook we implement our reference estimation strategies: (see Section IV.B of our paper [[1]](#ourpaper)) and showcase them by simple examples.

 ### Cramér-Rao lower bounds and Monte Carlo experiments.ipynb
-In this we implement 1) the computation of the CRLBs for an unwrapped model (see Section IV.A of our paper [1]), and 2) the basic machinery to run Monte Carlo experiments with our proposed estimation approaches (see Section IV.B of our paper [[1]](#ourpaper) and [estimation_strategies.ipynb](#estimation-strategies.ipynb) for their implementation) with respect to the different parameters of interest in the clock synchronization and ranging problem.
+In this we implement 1) the computation of the CRLBs for an unwrapped model (see Section IV.A of our paper [[1]](#ourpaper)), and 2) the basic machinery to run Monte Carlo experiments with our proposed estimation approaches (see Section IV.B of our paper [[1]](#ourpaper)and [estimation_strategies.ipynb](#estimation-strategies.ipynb) for their implementation) with respect to the different parameters of interest in the clock synchronization and ranging problem.

 ### empirical_results.ipynb <a id='empirical_results'></a>
 This notebook complements Section V: Numerical results of our paper [[1]](#ourpaper).
 Here, we implement the experiments that yield the numerical results we report in Section V.

 ### Simulated nodes.ipynb <a id='Simulated_nodes'></a>
-In this notebook an ideal physical system is simulated according to the protocol described in Fig.1 and in Section II-A of ().
+In this notebook an ideal physical system is simulated according to the protocol described in Fig.1 and in Section II-A of [[1]](#ourpaper).

 ### Real parameters for simluated nodes.ipynb (to be deleted)